t0bes1/football-stats/README.md

   ![Heroku deployment](documentation/heroku-deploy-4.png)

-  - The page will be automatically updated when commits and pushed to the GitHub repo.
+  - The page will be automatically updated when commits are pushed to the GitHub repo.

 ---
 ## Credits